deaddogdown/BlenderCheatSheets/README.md

 CheatSheets inside Blender like you never seen before.

-Watch out tutorials on youtube: https://www.youtube.com/@DeadDogDown.GameStudio
+Watch our tutorials on youtube: https://www.youtube.com/@DeadDogDown.GameStudio

 ## 🖥️ Compatibility